centreon/centreon-documentation/versioned_docs/version-20.04/upgrade/upgrade-from-3-4.md

 #innodb_buffer_pool_size=1G
 ```

-#### Upgrading MariaDB

-You have to uninstall then reinstall MariaDB to upgrade between major versions (i.e. to switch from version 10.1 to version 10.5).
+#### Upgrade from 10.1 to 10.2

+Follow those summarized steps to perform the upgrade in the way recommended by
+MariaDB:

 1. Stop the mariadb service: